 There are several supplies I recommend you keep that may significantly help you during a hurricane.
 These are items you should stockpile long before a storm is forecasted because they will be easier to find and cost a lot less when there is less demand for them.

-- Long-term water storage: These water boxes last up to 5 years in storage.
+- Long-term water storage: These water tanks last years in storage.
 They can be filled with drinking water ahead of time and be refilled as needed.
-The treatment drops ensure that your water is sanitized at the time that you plan to drink it.
+The treatment drops help ensure that your water is sanitized at the time that you plan to drink it.

 - A water purifier for a constant supply of clean drinking water.
 The Life Straw filters up to 1,000 gallons of water.
 If you used it every day, it would last you 4 years!
 This is one of the best investments I’ve ever made because it’s lightweight.
 You can conveniently take it with you in your emergency kit, wilderness adventures, and travel trips.